lilianweng/lil-log/_posts/2019-11-10-self-supervised-learning.md

 ![Time-contrastive network]({{ '/assets/images/TCN.png' | relative_url }})
 {: style="width: 80%;" class="center"}
-*Fig. 25.
+*Fig. 26.
 An illustration of time-contrastive approach for learning state embedding.
 The blue frames selected from two camera views at the same timestep are anchor and positive samples, while the red frame at a different timestep is the negative sample.*
+{:.image-caption}

 TCN embedding extracts visual features that are invariant to camera configurations.
 It can be used to construct a reward function for imitation learning based on the euclidean distance between the demo video and the observations in the latent space.